-As we gear up towards this year’s International Section of the 16th Kinofilm Festival in our Premiere OnLine Edition, we reactivated our jury members lined up for last year and recruited some new ones.
-We’d like to share our new jury members and welcome them to the Festival as they begin the task of watching the 200 films in the first part of our Festival for 2021.
+For this year’s International Section of the 16th Kinofilm Festival in our Premiere OnLine Edition, we reactivated our jury members lined up for last year and recruited some new ones.
+We’d like to share our new jury members and thank them for the massive task of watching the 230 films in the international part of our 16th Edition Festival online as we celebrate 25 years of Kino (the British live edition to follow in October).
 We’ll be making the announcement on the last day of the online edition – 16th May so remember to join us for our live broadcast on Bingewave.

 The Jurors for the International Awards Section